mrWh1te/Botmation/README.md

 import { screenshot } from 'botmation/actions/output';
 ```

-To learn how to make & chain your own Bot Actions, visit the [Botmation: Actions documentation](/src/botmation/actions/README.md).
+To learn about the available Bot Actions, how to chain them together, and how to make your own, visit the [Botmation: Actions documentation](/src/botmation/actions/README.md).

 # Examples